tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-13-after-peacetime.md

 </div>
 </div>

 But I'm beginning to think this is the wrong mindset.
 Imagining there is a "return" to anything next year is misguided.
 Reality just hard forked and there's no going back.
-The economy may return or a new economy may emerge but it won't ever look the same again.
+The economy may return in some fashion or a new economy may emerge but life won't ever look the same again.

 While on the one hand independents are royally f-ed with zero safety net - on the other hand independents have been training for years for this kind of uncertainty.
 We've been hunting for years.
 Indies are the most adept at exploring new frontiers.
 As Venkatesh said: